corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 		- Can be sent back to AWS offline, or connect it to internet and use AWS DataSync to send data
 	- **Snowball Edge**
 		- AWS Snowball Edge is a **physical data transfer device** designed for **large-scale data migrations** without consuming excessive network bandwidth.
 It allows for the **offline transfer** of large amounts of data from on-premises locations to AWS.
+		- Comes with **computing capabilities** and allows you to pre-process the data while it's being moved into Snowball.
 		- Use cases: large data cloud migrations, DC decommissions, disaster recovery
 	- Snowmobile: an actual truck
 		- Better use case than Snowball if transfer more than 10PB